 While there has been some research on using light and pheromone traps to rid homes of stink bugs, we find that the only real way to protect your home is by pest-proofing the outside of your home during the fall.

 If you want to learn more about the brown marmorated stink bug then visit our website or techletter.com (a website dedicated to pest control publications, information, and resources).
 And if you find any of these pests in your home call 877-546-9575 and ask the Masters for help.
-Our team of pest control specialists are trained to deal with any pest problem.
+Our team of pest control specialists are expertly trained in stink bug extermination.